baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 As a side note, it’d be nice if the $'...' construct was standard, as it makes certain things easier (bugid:249).

-# 10 如果文件名受到限制，效果会更好么？
+# 10 如果文件名受到限制，效果会更好么?

 Shell programming is remarkably easy in many cases; what’s sad is that this common case (file processing) is far complicated than it needs to be.
 This is not a problem limited to shell; while shell is especially tricky, it is difficult to correctly process POSIX pathnames in all languages.

 Fundamentally, the rules on pathnames are too permissive.
 Extending POSIX would make it somewhat easier, and we should do that.
-However, It would be much simpler if systems imposed a few simple rules on pathnames, such as prohibiting control characters (bugid:251), prohibiting leading “-”, and requiring pathnames to be UTF-8.
-Then you could always print pathnames safely, and these “normal” shell constructs would always work:
+However, It would be much simpler if systems imposed a few simple rules on pathnames, such as prohibiting control characters (bugid:251), prohibiting leading "-", and requiring pathnames to be UTF-8.
+Then you could always print pathnames safely, and these "normal" shell constructs would always work:

 ```shell
  # This works if pathnames never begin with "-" and nullglob is enabled: